Okapi Wildlife Reserve: Ecology

 The wildlife reserve makes up roughly one-fifth of the total area of the Ituri Forest.
 As a Pleistocene refugium, the forest contains dense evergreen and semi-evergreen forests, dominated by Mbau trees (Gilbertiodendron dewevrei).
 The Nepoko, Ituri, and Epulu rivers flow through the reserve, surrounded by swamp forests.
-The granite outcrops in the north of the reserve protect critical habitat for Encephalartos ituriensis, a threatened species of cycad.
+Granite outcrops in the north of the reserve protect critical habitat for Encephalartos ituriensis, a threatened species of cycad.

 Because of its relatively stable climate during the repeated ice ages, the wildlife reserve, and the Ituri Forest as a whole, protects a unique biological community.
 As its name implies, the Okapi Wildlife Reserve is home to many okapis.
 As of 1996, the number was estimated at 3900–6350, out of a global population of around 10,000–20,000.
 In 1996, there were roughly 7,500 elephants and 7,500 chimpanzees within the reserve, although those numbers have likely declined significantly in recent years due to poaching and political instability.

 Other mammals identified within the reserve include the leopard, forest buffalo, water chevrotain, bongo, Bates's pygmy antelope, and giant forest hog.
-The Ituri Forests is home to 17 primate species have been observed within the reserve, have the highest primate species richness of any African forest.
+The Ituri Forest is home to 17 primate species, the most of any African forest.

 The reserve has over 370 species of bird, and is one of the most important sites for bird conservation in mainland Africa.
 Many of the bird species found in the reserve are endemic to the Congo Basin, including the endangered Congo peafowl.

 The imposing Mbiya Mountain overlooks the Epulu village, and nomadic Mbuti pygmies and Bantu farmers also live within the reserve.

 History

 The Okapi Wildlife Reserve was created with the help of the Okapi Conservation Project in 1992.
 The project continues to support the reserve by training and equipping wildlife guards and by providing assistance to improve the lives of neighboring communities.
 The Okapi Wildlife Reserve was added to the list of World Heritage Sites in danger in 1997.
-The main threats to the reserve are deforestation, primarily caused by slash and burn agriculture, and commercial hunting for the sale of bushmeat.
-Gold mining has also been problematic to the Reserve.
-As of 2005, the fighting in the eastern part of the country moved within the boundaries of the Reserve, causing its staff to flee or be evacuated.
+Threats include the deforestation caused by slash and burn agriculture, and commercial hunting for the sale of bushmeat.
+Gold mining has also been problematic.
+As of 2005, the fighting in the eastern part of the country entered the reserve, causing its staff to flee or be evacuated.
 Lack of funding due to the poor political and economic conditions of the Democratic Republic of the Congo has also been problematic.
 It is hoped that eco-tourism to the area can be developed, leading to both increased funding and improved public awareness.